Hen1976/Calculator-Script/README.md

 # Calculator-Script
-For my family to see my project ofc
+For my family to see my project of course
+Happy Scripting!